 In June of 1979, the kick-ass single My Sharona was released by the American band The Knack.
 It was the theme song of a series of classic horror movies (like The Mummy and Bride of Frankenstein) that the Italian television broadcasted at the end of 1979 on Tuesday nights, with images of a slowly burning doll.
 That’s how I discovered it.
 And I was shocked.
 The exhilarating rock beat moved something deep inside my being.
 I was in my second year of high school and I also remember some classmates talking about it: “Did you hear that song…?”
 I still have the 45.
 I don’t know how it didn’t wear out because I had the ‘repeat’ on my turntable and I played it over and over again.
 I never got tired of it and I still do today.
 I dreamed of playing guitar in a band identical to The Knack but I had old-fashioned (pre-falsetto) Bee Gees and Pooh records.
 If I had to choose a single song that really impressed, influenced or changed me musically I would definitely say My Sharona.
 I find it musically perfect for its genre.
-A real masterpiece – and then the cover for a teenager was… very cool!
+A real masterpiece – and then the record’s cover for a teenager was… very cool!
 Sharona Alperin, now a real estate agent in Los Angeles, agreed to appear on the cover.
 Doug Fieger, leader and vocalist of the band, wrote the lyrics in 15 minutes on guitarist Berton Averre’s music.
 Sharona was his high school flame and he dedicated the song to her.
 They remained friends until the end, when on February 14, 2010 Doug passed away after a long illness.
 With My Sharona I realized that I had to look elsewhere to find my kind of music.
 I was 15 years old, I wasn’t able to play those riffs, I didn’t have the technique yet, nor an electric guitar.
 But … what a thrill!
 How much energy!

 In September, Message in a Bottle of the Police had also been released.
 I’m not attracted to reggae, with all due respect to the great artists who have carried it out.
 It’s just a matter of personal taste.
 But the reggae influences that the Police had artfully mixed with Rock, however, sometimes aroused my interest.
 Message in a Bottle was another one of those songs that caught me deep inside and made me ask “how the hell does that guitarist play it?”
 I had no idea how Message in a Bottle could be played, not even where that particular sound came from.

 The year 1979 was also the year of Another Brick in the Wall, by Pink Floyd, a bit easier to deal with for a novice guitarist at a time when Youtube didn’t even come to the mind of science fiction authors.
 We young guitarists were alone with our turntable and our ears.
-We transferred the song to the cassette tape so as not to spoil the vinyl record and we used the tape recorder, play-stop-rewind, trying to capture the notes of a quick solo or the sounds created by our heroes.
-You could steal something from the rare videos that TV played but it was not much stuff.
+We used to transfer the song to the cassette tape so as not to spoil the vinyl record and we used the tape recorder, play-stop-rewind, trying to capture the notes of a quick solo or the sounds created by our heroes.
+Sometimes you could steal something from the rare videos that TV played but it was not much stuff.
 Years later I gradually learned to play them all.